 Breast milk is a great gift from nature and a universal aspect of motherhood.
 Not only does it provide adequate and personalized nutrition for your little one, but it’s also a great way to form emotional bonds.
-It has so many benefits that the American Academy of Pediatrics, World Health Organization, United Nations Children’s Emergency Fund and many other organizations consistently recommended breastfeeding as the best choice for feeding infants, exclusively for the first 6 months of life and then continue at least until your baby is 24 months of age with complementary foods.
+It has so many benefits that the American Academy of Pediatrics, the World Health Organization, the United Nations Children’s Emergency Fund, and many other organizations consistently recommended breastfeeding as the best choice for feeding infants, exclusively, for the first 6 months of life, and then until 24 months of age along with complementary foods.

 What should I do to start?

 Begin by taking in a deep breath and get your body as relaxed and comfortable possible.
 Try to let things emerge spontaneously, as that promotes relaxation and helps your baby feel calm too.
 Choose whichever position you desire to breastfeed.
 You can be sitting in a comfortable chair or lying down, as long as you and your baby are comfortable.

 There are many different ways you can hold your baby, such as: the cradle hold (sit down comfortably, hold your baby’s head in the crook of your arm and have her whole body face you), the cross-cradle hold (hold your with the arm opposite to the breast with which you will feed her and place her in front of you), football hold (carry your baby as if you were carrying a football, tuck her under your arm and support her head with your hand), or lying sideways (lie down and use your upper or lower arm to cradle your baby’s head to your breast).
 Whatever position you choose just make sure that your baby’s whole body is facing yours.